from Guide to Machine Learning on Jul 7, 2024

 In summary then, batching can increase arithmetic intensity by multiple times; in this case, by a factor of 1.7x.
 By contrast, since $m=1$ and $k \gg 1$, the extra memory for batching the first matrix is negligible.
 All in all then, arithmetic intensity goes up significantly with negligible memory overhead, allowing us to increase computation "for free".
 This is our core insight: Batching allows us leverage unused compute "for free".

-This now begs the question: How do we use the "free" compute that batching affords us?
+This now begs the question: How do we use the "free" compute that batching affords us, to get faster inference?

 Batching autoregressive decoding